Non-specific effect of vaccines: History

 The hypothesis that vaccines have non-specific effects was formulated in the early 1990s by Peter Aaby at the Bandim Health Project in West Africa.

 The first indication of the importance of the non-specific effects of vaccines came in a series of randomized controlled trials (RCTs) in the late 1980s.
-It was tested whether a high-titer (high-dose) measles vaccine (HTMV) given at 4–6 months of age was as effective against measles infection as the standard measles vaccine (MV) given at 9 months of age.
+It was tested whether a high-titer (high concentration) measles vaccine (HTMV) given at 4–6 months of age was as effective against measles infection as the standard measles vaccine (MV) given at 9 months of age.
 Early administration of the HTMV prevented measles infection just as effectively as did the standard MV given at 9 months of age.

 However, early administration of the HTMV was associated with twofold higher overall mortality among females (there was no difference in mortality for males).
 In other words, the girls given HTMV died more often despite having the same protection against measles as the infants given standard MV.
 The discovery forced WHO to withdraw the HTMV in 1992.
 It was later discovered that it was not the HTMV, but rather a subsequent inactivated vaccine (DTP or IPV for different children), that caused the increase in female mortality.
 Although the mechanism was different than initially thought, this finding represents unexpected effects of a change in the vaccine program not attributable to the disease-specific protection provided by the vaccines.

 This first observation that vaccines could protect against the target disease but at the same time affect mortality after infection with other pathogens, in a sex-differential manner, led to several further studies showing that other vaccines might also have such nonspecific effects.